izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/liquidity_manager/mint.rst

     const tx = await web3.eth.sendSignedTransaction(signedTx.rawTransaction);
     console.log('tx: ', tx)

-after this step, we have successfully minted the liquidity (if no revert occurred)
+Finally, we have successfully minted a liquidity position (if no revert occurred).